Supportive Periodontal Care

 The answer depends on you and the severity of your gumdisease before treatment.
-Generally, the more severe your periodontal disease is initially, the more often Drs.
-Barnes and Miller needs to oversee your care.
-Together, you, your general dentist and Drs.
-Barnes and Miller will work out the most effective schedule for your supportive periodontal care.
+Generally, the more severe your periodontal disease is initially, the more often Dr. Barnes needs to oversee your care.
+Together, you, your general dentist and Dr. Barnes will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include:

 - discussion of any changes in your health history

 - examination of your mouth tissues for abnormal changes

 - measurement of the depth of pockets around your teeth

 - assessment of your oral hygiene habits and provision of instruction

 - x-ray film studies to evaluate your teeth and the bone supporting your teeth

 - examination of your teeth for decay and other dental problems